contentful/forma-36/.github/ISSUE_TEMPLATE/proposal.md

 about: Want to extend an existing component or contribute an entirely new one?
 Send us a proposal
 title: "\U0001F4A1 Proposal - "
 labels: needs review, needs triage, proposal
-assignees: domarku, joaoramos, m10l, wichniowski
+assignees: domarku, joaoramos, m10l, burakukula, mshaaban0, gui-santos, denkristoffer
 ---

 <!--